-This will be an article that helps you get the very nice SolarWind’s Virtualization Manger (heretofore informally known as VMan) working in your lab.
+This will be an article that helps you get the very nice SolarWind’s Virtualization Manger (heretofore known as VAM) working in your lab.
 Thanks to Aaron for the license and help!
 As always this will help you get it working in the best way I know how and I hope to impart info along the way that I find as I work through this.

 Hope you find this useful, and while I will repeat it at the end, don’t forget I do like comments and suggestions or questions too!

-- Release notes – here and Docs – found here
+- Docs - found here

 - IP address, DNS and FQDN - you can use DHCP but for monitoring tools I always suggest and recommend static IP.

 - License - I am having issues with my license and the portal right now.
 So I am going to get this all working on the built-in 30 day trial and then figure out the license and write about it.